Guest Blogger: Mattea Nicole Clarke, AHA Volunteer and Current College Student

 In donating roughly $10,000 to this campaign, we were able to supply Warner Elementary School with enough resources to train every student and faculty member Hands-Only CPR skills.
 Since 4 out of 5 sudden cardiac arrests outside of a hospital and only 10.4% of victims survive the event, we felt the need to play a role in helping secure resources for people of all ages to be informed and capable to react in the unfortunate case of a cardiac emergency.

-At the state level we have an opportunity to take action and support AB 1719 (Rodriguez) and train all California students on Hands-Only CPR.
+At the state level we have recently passed AB 1719 (Rodriguez) which will ensure that a large percentage of California students will graduate from high school with this life-saving skill.
 With more hands becoming trained more hearts can be saved.
-If you want to get involved, please contact Kula Koenig, Government Relations Director, today!
+If you want to get involved in your local community, please contact Kula Koenig, Government Relations Director, today!